 -If you have not given the Board your SSN, you must complete the SSN Statement and include this with your paper renewal.
 If you submit this form well in advance of your expiration date, once it is processed, you may be able to renew online.

 -The Board must receive a release from the appropriate agency for those with renewal holds due to child support issues.
 Such individuals may submit a paper renewal application, but it will not be processed until the release is received.
 See the OT Rules and the "Late Renewal" tab for additional information if such is not received in a timely manner prior to your expiration date.

--To renew a license on retired status or initiate retired status, visit the Inactive & Retired Status page for renewal information.
+-To renew a license on retired status or initiate retired status, visit the Inactive & Retired Status page for further renewal information.